Are Weight Loss Drugs Also a Treatment for Addiction?

 Looking at the Future of Semaglutide

 Clinical trials are underway to investigate the potential of semaglutide as a potential treatment for addiction.
-It is currently being researched to determine its effectiveness for opioid use disorder, alcohol use disorder and nicotine dependence.
+It is currently being researched to determine its effectiveness for opioid use disorder, nicotine dependence, and alcohol use disorder.

 Semaglutide is still in the clinical trial phase and is not yet available for treatment for substance use disorder.
 There are, however several medications which are available for treating substance use disorder.
 Harmony Place makes the full range of Medication Assisted Treatment (MAT) available to support your recovery.